-- receive notice of the alleged violation. - share their perception(s) of the incident prior to a decision being rendered. - present witnesses who may provide information in the case. - be accompanied by an advisor for the Formal Method of Resolution.
-Please note that the advisor may not speak or participate directly in the process (to include questioning witnesses, serving as a witness, and/or making arguments on the student's behalf). - choose not to participate in or respond to questions at a hearing. - question any statements made by others in writing, from a transcribed recorded interview as part of an investigation by the Dean of Students or designee, or at a hearing. - challenge an individual selected as a member of a hearing panel (as outlined below). - appeal the outcome of a conduct hearing for one or more of the following reasons (as outlined below): - established university procedures were not followed. - o insufficient time to prepare a response to the charges. - o evidence presented was insufficient to justify the decision. - sanction imposed was not in keeping with the gravity of the violation.
+- receive notice of the alleged violation. - share their perception(s) of the incident prior to a decision being rendered. - present witnesses who may provide information in the case. - be accompanied by an advisor for the Formal Method of Resolution hearing.
+Please note that the advisor may not speak or participate directly in the process (to include questioning witnesses, serving as a witness, and/or making arguments on the student's behalf).
+The advisor may not be an attorney. - choose not to participate in or respond to questions at a hearing. - question any statements made by others in writing, from a transcribed recorded interview as part of an investigation by the Dean of Students or designee, or at a hearing. - challenge an individual selected as a member of a hearing panel (as outlined below). - appeal the outcome of a conduct hearing for one or more of the following reasons (as outlined below): - o established university procedures were not followed. - o insufficient time to prepare a response to the charges. - evidence presented was insufficient to justify the decision. - o sanction imposed was not in keeping with the gravity of the violation.